Related News for Kayse Lee Maass

 Outstanding Paper Award at ACM Conference on Equity and Access

-MIE PhD Candidate Yaren Bilge Kaya and Assistant Professor Kayse Lee Maass received an Outstanding Paper Award at the 2022 ACM Conference on Equity and Access in Algorithms, Mechanisms, and Optimization.
+PhD candidate Yaren Bilge Kaya, industrial engineering, and MIE Assistant Professor Kayse Lee Maass received an Outstanding Paper Award at the 2022 ACM Conference on Equity and Access in Algorithms, Mechanisms, and Optimization.

 Two Northeastern Presentations Selected as “Committee’s Choice” at INFORMS 2021